This post contains affiliate links. Read the full disclosure here.

 Whipping up a batch of muffins for the week makes planning breakfasts and snacks so much easier!
-I’ve always got a batch of dairy free chocolate chip muffins and banana protein muffins in the freezer so I can have breakfast on the go.

 These vegan blackberry muffins are my new favorites to make (especially in the summer) - they're easy to make and bursting with fresh berry flavor!